smol-ai/ainews-web-2025/src/content/issues/25-09-23-alibaba-yunqi.md

 description: >-
-  **Alibaba's Tongyi Qianwen (Qwen) team** launched major updates including the **1T parameter Qwen3-Max**, **Qwen3-Omni**, and **Qwen3-VL** models, alongside specialized versions like **Qwen3Guard**, **Qwen3-LiveTranslate**, and **Qwen3-TTS-Flash**.
-CEO **Eddie Wu** outlined a $52B roadmap emphasizing two AI development stages: "intelligence emergence" with learning from humans and reasoning, and "autonomous action" where AI uses tools to perform real-world tasks across industries.
-The focus is on tool use and enhanced coding capabilities to enable AI agents to handle complex, long-term tasks autonomously.
+  **Alibaba's Tongyi Qianwen (Qwen) team** launched major updates including the **1T parameter Qwen3-Max**, **Qwen3-Omni**, and **Qwen3-VL** models, alongside specialized versions like **Qwen3Guard**, **Qwen3-LiveTranslate**, **Qwen3-TTS-Flash**, **Qwen-Image-Edit**, and **Qwen3Coder**.
+At the **AliCloud Yunqi (Apsara) conference**, CEO **Eddie Wu** outlined a $52B roadmap emphasizing two AI development stages: "intelligence emergence" focusing on learning from humans and reasoning, and "autonomous action" highlighting AI's tool use and real-world task execution.
+The updates showcase advances in **tool use**, **large-model coding capabilities**, and AI's expanding role across industries such as logistics, manufacturing, biomedicine, and finance.
+Junyang Lin and Alibaba Wan are key spokespersons for these developments.
+The Qwen project is now seen as a "frontier lab" for AI innovation.
 companies:
   - alibaba
+  - alicloud
 models:
   - qwen3-max
   - qwen3-omni